jamshid-ds/uzbek-stt-ner/README.md

 - Epoch: `1`

 ### **Test with Real Texts**
-Natijalar qoniqarli darajada.
-Quyida base model va fine-tuned model natijalari keltirilgan:
+Results were satisfactory.
+Below are the results for the base model and the fine-tuned model:

 Test matn: Toshkent shahrida yangi o'zgarishlar bo'lmoqda.